dmishkan/CodeRaid-React/README.md

 - In the 'Rooms' box, select the room you just made or one that has already been created
 - You should now see the latest code on-screen: try using it to break into the enemy base!
 - If that didn't work, click 'Next' to go to the next most popular 4-digit combination that has not been seen yet
-- If you'd 'like to see previous codes, simply click 'Back'
+- If you'd like to see previous codes, simply click 'Back'

 ### Tech stack